 Finding a source of manure can be as simple as store bought, farm fresh or home grown, as long as you know what to look for.
 Not all manure is created equal, in fact if not allowed time to cure some manures will burn your plants! (more on this below).

 The basic just is manure is the best thing for to improve soil so shop sales (spring black Friday) or invest in some backyard chickens.

 Those who live within city limits may have to get more creative with sourcing ideas.
 If calling around to local farms doesn’t sound appealing, just try to opt for options in the garden center like Black Cow.

-Sources: cows, chickens, rabbits, ducks, goats
+Sources: cows, chickens, rabbits, ducks, goats, horse, alpaca or pony

 Some manures are considered “hot” and can actually burn plants from the high nitrogen levels.

 For example, chicken manure is considered very hot and requires a six to eight week cure time before adding to soil where plants are growing.
 A good time to add the chicken coop contents would be after fall harvest or early spring before planting begins.

 Cow manure however only requires a two-week downtime before adding to soil.
 Take care when adding to soil as a top dressing though (where 2 inches is added for a quick food release) as this can be hard on developing root systems.

 Aged manure for purchase at the garden center has had the proper time to decompose so direct dressing is perfectly fine.